AlamoEngine-Tools/eaw.modinfo/README.md

 - Adding a required property when default behavior is backward-compatible

 ### Version History:

+*v3.0.2*
+  - `modreference.identifier` does not anymore specifies exactly its data content.
+  - `steamdata.publishedfileid` shall be able to parse into a `ulong`.

 *v3.0.1*
   - Specified that the optional lists `modidentity.dependencies`, `modinfo.languages` and `modinfo.custom` are not `nullable`.